jqwik-team/jqwik/documentation/src/docs/include/stateful-testing.md

 _**The approach described here has been freshly introduced in version 1.7.0.
-It is still marked "experimental" but will probably be promoted to default in one of the next minor versions of jqwik.
+It is still marked "experimental" but will probably be promoted to "maintained" in one of the next minor versions of jqwik.
-You can also read about [the old way of stateful testing](#stateful-testing-old-approach).**_
+You can also read about [the old way of stateful testing](#stateful-testing-old-approach).
+Since both approaches have an interface called `Action`, be careful to import the right one!**_

 Despite its bad reputation _state_ is an important concept in object-oriented languages like Java.
 We often have to deal with stateful objects or components whose state can be changed through methods.